-You can deduct up to $400 for all awards of "tangible personal property" given to any one employee annually.
+Businesses can deduct up to $400 for all awards of tangible personal property given to any one employee annually.
 For example, you can deduct the cost of a watch for 30 years' service or a plaque for a safety award.
 This limit does not apply to awards made as part of a qualified retirement plan.

-You can give a catalog of products and allow the recipient to choose one since the products are tangible personal property.
-Those catalogs have different cost levels for different lengths of service; more costly gifts for longer service.
+You can provide a catalog of products and allow the recipient to choose one since the products are tangible personal property.
+These catalogs have different cost levels for different lengths of service; more costly gifts for longer service.

 Awards Given By Partnerships